amelia-chow/HDB-Resale-Prices-Trend-Analysis/README.md

 An analysis of HDB Resale Prices

 ## Related Projects
-🧠 [HDB Resale Price Prediction Model](https://github.com/amelia-chow/Prediction-of-HDB-Resale-Price-/blob/main/README.md) HDB Resale Price Prediction Model: Check out the machine learning repository where the predictive logic and preprocessing for this dataset were built.
+🧠 [HDB Resale Price Prediction Model](https://github.com/amelia-chow/Prediction-of-HDB-Resale-Price-/blob/main/README.md): Check out the machine learning repository where the predictive logic and preprocessing for this dataset were built.